 The data in a mail register remains intact after it is read and changes only when new data is written to the register.
-The Endian Select feature has no effect on mailbox data.
+The Endian select feature has no effect on mailbox data.
+For mail register and Mail Register Flag timing diagrams, see Figure 27 and 28.